Search & rescue dogs stolen in New Mexico - NewsBreak

 Felony was trained at Penn Vet Working Dog Center in Philadelphia to find victims who may be alive.

 The missing dogs are also causing a problem for local officials working to find victims or someone who may be lost.
-Without Zero and Storm, there are no cadaver dogs in her area.5-year-old killed in UTV accident
+Without Zero and Storm, there are no cadaver dogs in her area.

 “A call went out last week, and local law enforcement was looking for a cadaver dog,” Lark said.